Project Descriptor reference

 akka project export --project my-project --file my-project.yaml

-This exports all services, routes, observability configuration, broker settings, and role bindings to a single file.
+This exports the project configuration, services, routes, secrets, service configs, observability configuration, broker settings, and role bindings to a single file.
 You can also write to standard output:

 akka project export > project.yaml